realm/SwiftLint/README.md

 ![](custom-rule.png)

-By default, custom rules will match against all syntax kinds.
-You can filter the matches by providing one or more `match_kinds`:
+You can filter the matches by providing one or more `match_kinds`, which will reject matches that include syntax kinds that are not present in this list.
+Here are all the possible syntax kinds:

 * argument
 * attribute.builtin